SpaceAntelope/Template.Extended.SAFE/README.md

 TO DO: Guide to adding a new page

 ## Properly responsive navbar
-Out of the box, the contents of the Bulma navigation bar simply disappeared on smaller viewports.
+Out of the box, the contents of the Bulma navigation bar simply disappeared on narrower viewports.
 I added the hamburger button and updated the MVU to allow for the expected responsive functionality.

 ## Footer
 A slim footer at the bottom of the page that also works as a host for status notifications.

 ## Page loader functionality
-The Fulma page loader needed some not immediately obvious steps to get it to work (well to me anyway...) such as updating the .sass, available here for your convenience.
+The Fulma page loader needed some not immediately obvious steps (well to me anyway...) to get it to work, such as updating the .sass, available here for your convenience.

 The activity indicator is implemented as a globally available message, i.e. that can be called from any sub section of the SPA when it wants to block the interface and signal busy-ness by dispatching a _ToggleBusy of bool_ message.